Augustin007/anremithrl-s-guide-to-earendor/Timeline/10 The Age of Heroes/The Age of Heroes.md

 Jorin Newman greatly advances number theory, physics.
 Spent most of his life further devolping mathematics and made most of his money by exploiting stock market inefficiencies.

+The Greenclad, an order of assasins, is founded.

-~4280-4330 - **Origins of the Greenclad**: Starting with five sorcerers in Strixhaven, a shifting cast of characters, led by Pyromancer Richard, protect the kingdom of Neros from enemies afar and within, fighting against a shadowy order of assassins clad in green robes.
+~4280-4330 - **Origins of the Greenclad**: Starting with five sorcerers in Strixhaven, a shifting cast of characters, led by Pyromancer Richard, protect the kingdom of Neros from enemies afar and within, fighting against a shadowy order of assassins called the Greenclad.

 Richard becomes a strong force in the field of Pyromancy and evocation.

 Daedroy studies biology and greatly advances healing magics.
 He invented much more powerful healing potions, expanding on Meril's work.

-Tormac creates the instant messaging system, or sending stones.
+Tormac, a prominent member of the greenclad and the main antagonist of Origins of the Greenclad, creates the instant messaging system, or sending stones.
 A series of lodestones placed on the ground able to transport information magically from place to place within a plane and layers of contingency casts.
 Tormac uses this to establish an order known as the Greenclad and eventually gains dragonhood from Tiamat and starts the Great War.

 ~4300 - Wars of Foedus begin.